 We give our applicants the option of giving us a little video introduction if they wish.
 But we want everyone to be comfortable with the process, so we make this video request optional.

-This means adding Logic Jump (a Pro feature) to our questions.
+This means adding Logic Jump (an Essentials and higher feature) to our questions.
 If the applicant says “Yes, I do want to upload video”, we send them to a file upload screen, and if they say “No”, we skip the video upload question and go directly to the next question.
 Set up the question like this:

 Now add your Logic Jumps as follows: